-Welcome to the UWI's Institute for Gender and Development Studies, Mona Unit!
+Welcome to the Mona Campus Unit of the Institute for Gender and Development Studies (IGDS MU).
 We offer a Minor in Gender and Development Studies and the only BSc in Gender and Development in the Caribbean.
-The degree will prepare you to meet the increasing demand for gender analysts within and outside the Caribbean.
-These programmes will help you to develop critical thinking and problem-solving skills which can be used for personal development and are in high demand in the global job market.
-Our programme of teaching, research and outreach provides opportunities for your personal growth and development.
 You can complete the BSc (Gender and Development) with a Minor (e.g. Psychology, Criminology, Law) or complete a Double Major (e.g. Gender and History).
+By choosing a Major, Minor or free elective course in Gender and Development Studies you have begun an exciting and highly relevant pathway to future employment.